kevin4Kin/kin-web-dev-docs/docs/documentation/python-sdk.md

 #### Transferring Kin to another account
 To transfer Kin to another account, you need the public address of the account to which you want to transfer Kin.

 By default, your user will need to spend Fee to transfer Kin or process any other blockchain transaction.
-Fee for individual transactions are trivial (1 Fee = 10<sup>-5</sup> Kin).
+Fee for individual transactions are trivial 1 Kin = 10E5 Fee.

 Some apps can be added to the Kin whitelist, a set of pre-approved apps whose users will not be charged Fee to execute transactions.
 If your app is in the whitelist then refer to transferring Kin to another account using whitelist service.